 Garrido’s wins are no small accomplishment, but the relationships he developed throughout his career as a teacher, coach, and friend are just as important to those who were a part of Garrido’s many successes as the championships and accolades.

-To commemorate the one year anniversary of Garrido’s death, Inside Texas spoke with former players, coaching colleagues, and administrators impacted by Garrido in the course of his illustrious career, including:
+To commemorate the one year anniversary of Garrido’s death, Inside Texas spoke with former players, coaching colleagues, and administrators impacted by Garrido over the course of his illustrious career, including:

 –David Pierce, Texas baseball head coach